department-of-veterans-affairs/content-build/README.md

 4. Open `src/site/stages/build/index.js`
 5. Find this line: `smith.use(downloadDrupalAssets(BUILD_OPTIONS), 'Download Drupal assets');` and comment it out
 6. Delete your `.cache/localhost/drupal/pages.json` file
-7. Make sure you are connected to VA Network
+7. Make sure you have a local VA CMS instance running.
 8. Run `yarn build --pull-drupal && yarn watch` in your terminal to get the dev server running with your new template selections

 ## Working in GitHub Codespaces